Awesome Music: Game Boy soundtracks never sounded more exciting than this.

 When you go to rescue the girl from the Dark Lord, you fail because Julius uses the opportunity to kidnap her and ascend to the land of Mana.

 When you help Amanda get the curse cure for her brother, a Medusa's tears, there are none... but Amanda undergoes a Body Horror, and begins to mutate into one herself.
 She begs you to kill her and take her tears before she can no longer control herself.

 When you complete scaling the Tower of Dime (the alternate way to reach the land of Mana), Robot Buddy Marcie offers to throw you to safety after the Load-Bearing Boss dies.
 Once you do, Marcie reveals that it lied and is unable to jump after you — it knew that if you knew it couldn't, you'd waste time trying to save it and you'd have both died.

-That One Puzzle: The infamous palm tree puzzle in the desert outside of Jadd.
-The only hint that the game gives you as to finding the entrance to the next dungeon is "Palm trees and 8".
-This was known to stump many a gamer for ridiculous amounts of time.
-The solution, for the curious: Walk in a figure-eight pattern around two random palm trees on one random screen in the massive desert.
+That One Puzzle: The infamous palm tree puzzle in the desert outside Jadd.
+Due to text limits, the only hint that the game can give you as to finding the entrance to the next dungeon is "Palm trees, and 8."
+This was known to stump many a gamer for ridiculous amounts of time, especially since most can figure out that out of the massive 26-screen desert the one with the figure-8-shaped lake and two palm trees is important; that the solution is to walk in a figure-eight pattern around two random palm trees on one random screen in the massive desert?
+Not so much.

 Even worse, the game has problems detecting that you did it right; unless you keep your character centered correctly on each space as you walk on it, you won't be opening that cave.